-This policy applies to all TTUHSC students and employees, visitors, applicants for admission to or employment with TTUHSC, as well as TTUHSC affiliates and others conducting business on campus.
+TTUHSC OP 51.02 applies to all University students and employees, visitors, applicants for admission to or employment with the University, as well as University affiliates and others conducting business on campus.

-TTUHSC does not tolerate discrimination or harassment based on or related to sex, race, national origin, religion, age, disability, protected veteran status, genetic information, or other protected categories, classes, or characteristics.
-While sexual orientation and gender identity are not explicitly protected categories under state or federal law, it is TTUHSC's policy not to discriminate in employment, admission, or use of programs, activities, facilities, or services on these bases.
+The University does not tolerate discrimination or harassment based on or related to sex, which includes pregnancy, race, color, religion, national origin, age, disability, genetic information, status as a protected veteran or other protected categories, classes, or characteristics.
+While sexual orientation and gender identity are not explicitly protected categories under state or federal law, it is the University's policy not to discriminate in employment, admission, or use of programs, activities, facilities, or services on these bases.